dneprovets/jDoc/README.md

 jDoc
 ===

-> Editing documents with JavaScript in browser
+> Edit documents with JavaScript in browser